w3c/wai-tutorials/source/images/index.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** Images are often important for communicating information and interacting with web pages.
-Illustrations make it much easier to understand information for people with some types of learning disabilities.
+Illustrations make it much easier to understand information for certain types of learners.
 Some people who enlarge web pages use images as cues for orientation.
 Removing images from websites (so called “text-only versions”) makes websites less accessible for these users.

 {::nomarkdown}
 <%= notes_end %>